 Correct dosing of Botox, Dysport, or Xeomin is part science and part fine art and varies based on each individual need and situation.
 And although your dosing maybe be similar at each appointment, your results may not always be the same.
 There are a multiple reasons for this.

 First let’s address those worries that I’ve overheard over the years, and then we’ll discuss a few other reasons why Botox results can very from treatment to treatment.

 Is my Botox “diluted?”
 Botox, Dysport and Xeomin are all reconstituted with a specific amount of sterile saline according to specific manufacturer guidelines, which our injectors follow exactly.
 You will not receive any improperly reconstituted or overly diluted Botox, Dysport or Xeomin at Body Tonic.

 As far as newness of our products, we perform about 160 Botox appointments each month, which means we are ordering more than 50 NEW vials of Botox, Dysport, or Xeomin every month direct from the US manufacturers.
 NEW NEW NEW:)

 Do be aware of pricing if you go somewhere else for Botox, and of course research the establishment and injectors.
 I once had a rep tell me she wouldn’t even call on establishments that price their Botox below a certain price.
 Deeply discounted Botox is probably not from the manufacturer or is improperly reconstituted.

-So, you had your Botox and it’s been 10 days but you still have movement.
+So, you had your Botox and it’s been 10 days but you still have more movement than you would like.
 What happened?
-There are several reasons why it might seem like your Botox didn’t work as well as your previous treatments.
-Those reasons would be:
+There are several reasons why:

 ~The amount of units received